My Instructional Philosophy

 Duties of the Teacher

-- Provide the training that students need to succeed in the real world.
+- Facilitate the intellectual and personal development that students need to succeed in the real world.

 - Be well versed in their subject matter.